Linux System Administrator Q&A

 Boot into single-user mode (edit grub with

-) and review logs (journalctl
+systemd.unit=rescue.target) and review logs (journalctlor/var/log/boot.log).

 Filesystem inconsistencies after reboot, goes read-only—how to fix?